tru0067/dotfiles/README.md

 A script that automatically links each of the system's config files to the ones in this repository.
 Where possible, we make a system config file that simply sources this repo's config file.
 Where this is not possible, we symlink them.
 If those files already exist, this script does not overwrite them.
+Must be run from within this directory.

 ##### `install_notes.md`
 A brief outline of some common steps when performing a fresh install.